 - Completion of GHI's course Implementing LEED for Homes on Your Next Project Webinar Series.

 Step three: Pass the Green Rater exam

-- Establish an agreement with a LEED for Homes Provider organization.
+- Establish an agreement with a Homes Provider Organization.
 Complete the Green Rater mentorship within 24 months of passing the exam.
-After completing the mentorship, you will receive your LEED for Homes Green Rater certificate.
+After completing the mentorship, you will receive your LEED Green Rater certificate.

 - Maintain your certificate by verifying a minimum of 2 projects per 2 years.